When Is The Best Time To Visit Romania

 Eastern Romania

-The east of the country includes Lasi, Tulcea, and Galati.
+The eastern part of the country includes Lasi, Tulcea, and Galati.
 May to September are great months to visit this region; June and August will give you the highest temperatures, often hitting the high 20s.
 Despite that, rain can happen anytime, albeit less likely during the summer months.

 Southern Romania